-But life and writing goes on as usual.
-You all appear to have chosen PULLED UNDERWATER for my new NaNoNovel, which is funny.
+But life and writing go on as usual.
+You all appear to have chosen #MermaidPlayStory for my new NaNoNovel, which is funny.
 That's probably what I least expected.
 I've put it off twice already!
-But I guess ATM I'm going for it.
+But I guess I'm going for it.

-So here's the second day of WriteOnCon, originally presented on 8/15.
+Now it's time for the second day of WriteOnCon, originally presented on 8/15:

 1. Is my manuscript finished?

 “Finished” means that you’ve completed your first draft, spent some time away from it, and gone back and revised it to the best of your ability, probably multiple times.

 3. Have I shown my manuscript to at least three people and seriously considered their feedback?